gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 ## Step 5.
 Establish a session
 Open [https://localhost:3000/account.html](https://localhost:3000/account.html) in your browser, and enter your GoodData credentials.
 You are now logged in to GoodData.

-If you see a warning about an insecure connection due to using a self-signed certificate, accept exception: you can trust your localhost.
+If you see a warning about an insecure connection due to using a self-signed certificate, accept the exception: you can trust your localhost.

 For the purpose of this tutorial, you are asked to establish a client session by simply logging in to GoodData.